Are you wondering how to get your ESL certification in Michigan?

 - The new endorsement will be added to your existing teaching certificate, for the same grades that you are currently certified to teach.

 ESL teachers have the ability to inspire their students to embrace confidence and courage as English learners.
 Are you interested in earning your ESL Endorsement?
-You can book a call with one of our Inquiry Support Specialists to ask questions and learn more information.
+Visit us here to learn more.

 Earning your ESL endorsement is an investment in your professional development, and you won’t regret it.